-For violating the code of conduct, a student will be suspended from representing Sun Prairie High School in any activities until all consequences are completed.
+For violating the code of conduct, a student will be suspended from representing the Sun Prairie Area School District in any activities until all consequences are completed.
 Activities are defined as competitions, performances, field trips, assemblies, dances, and other activities in which the student participates.
 This includes homecoming parades, special ceremonies, school dances, etc. Students are allowed to participate in rehearsals and meetings during their suspension.